lmullen/americas-public-bible/website/content/essay/introduction/index.md

 {{% fig-2up left="jcpenney.png" right="give-than-receive.png" caption="The Bible was used to encourage newspaper readers to visit department stores and to scan newspaper advertisements closely in preparation for Christmas gift giving. **Left:** _Devils Lake World_ (Devils Lake, N.D.), [21 Dec.
 1921](https://chroniclingamerica.loc.gov/lccn/sn88076526/1921-12-21/ed-1/seq-5/), p.
 5. **Right:** _Evening Times_ (Grand Forks, N.D.)
 [7 Dec.
 1912](https://chroniclingamerica.loc.gov/lccn/sn85042373/1912-12-07/ed-1/seq-1/), p.
 1." %}}

 The Bible appeared in the newspaper, then, for a variety of reasons.
 The trends in the rate of quotation were driven in some instances by connections to newsworthy events or the recirculation of texts, and in other instances by changes to the types of content that newspapers published.
 This site does try to identify specific instances of quotations which were popular for a moment, and more broadly to group verses together with similar trend lines to see which verses were used at the same time.
-But for the most part, the visualizations present those trends without attempting to sort out the multitude of factors that influenced them, which is probably not possible and likely not even desirable.[^67]
+But for the most part, the visualizations present those trends without attempting to sort out the multitude of factors that influenced them, which is probably not possible and likely not even desirable.

 These trends are therefore in need of further interpretation, to tease out the differences between the secular, the sacred and the vast difference in between; to identify trends driven by events and those driven by much deeper changes, particularly in the mindset and worldview of the people who quoted the Bible and the even larger array of people who read the articles containing those quotations.
 The trends can be combined with a more traditional reading of the articles and advertisements that contained the quotations, to find out not just what texts were used and when, but in what type of articles and for what purposes, and how the use of the Bible changed over time.
 What it needs is not just the evidence of America's public Bible, but a commentary on it.